 (2) Performance-Based RSUs granted prior to March 1, 2021 vest based on the achievement of the relative total stockholder return ("TSR") of the Company's Common Stock as compared to the TSR of the constituents of the Russell 3000 Index at the grant date over the performance of three years.
-Performance-Based RSUs granted after March 1, 2021 vest based on the achievement of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the S&P Mid Cap 400 Index at the grant date over the performance of three years.
-Additionally the Company adjusted performance range from 25% through 75% to 25% through 85% and payout range from 50% through 150% to 50% through 200%, respectively (with achievement of 85% performance required for a 200% payout).
+Performance-Based RSUs granted after March 1, 2021 vest based on the achievement of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the TSR of the Company's Common Stock as compared to the TSR of the constituents of the TSR of the Company adjusted performance range from 25% through 75% to 25% through 85% and payout range from 50% through 150% to 50% through 200%, respectively (with achievement of 85% performance required for a 200% payout).